Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 Working with API
 ^^^^^^^^^^^^^^^^

-Mapflow platform provides a REST API which, for example, allows you to query for currently running flows and fetch the results.
+Mapflow provides a REST API which, for example, allows you to query for currently running flows and fetch the results.
 If you are developing application and want to use our API, - check out :doc:`../docs_api/processing_api`.